Ministry-of-Silly-Scripts/mineSweeper/NOTES.md

 - US 1: Square definitions
   - ✅ UAT 1.1: Initialized (not revelead)
   - ✅ UAT 1.2: Initialized (not bomb)
-  - UAT 1.3: Mark square (not bomb)
+  - 🚧 UAT 1.3: Mark square (not bomb)
-  - UAT 1.4: Mark square (bomb)
+  - 🚧 UAT 1.4: Mark square (bomb)
-  - UAT 1.5: Show square (not a bomb and not revealed)
+  - 🚧 UAT 1.5: Show square (not a bomb and not revealed)
-  - UAT 1.6: Show square (not a bomb and revealed)
+  - 🚧 UAT 1.6: Show square (not a bomb and revealed)
-  - UAT 1.7: Show square (bomb)
+  - 🚧 UAT 1.7: Show square (bomb)

+### Pomodoro 1 🍅:

+- US 1: Square definitions
+  - UAT 1.3: Mark square
+  - UAT 1.4: Show square (not a bomb and not revealed)
+  - UAT 1.5: Show square (not a bomb and revealed)
+  - UAT 1.6: Show square (bomb)